RubyPhantasia/CubicChunksCompatibilityHelper/TESTING.md

 * [X] Case: noMax/noMin set to false, non-default lavaDepth and min/max caveY, no noise warping
 * [X] Case: noMax/noMin set to false, non-default lavaDepth and min/max caveY, all warping
 * [X] Case: noMax/noMin set to false, non-default lavaDepth and min/max caveY, all warping, different block for lava

+### Actually Additions Digger
+* [X] Case: deepestDiggableY = -4000
+  * [X] Subcase: Miner at -3995, does not dig below deepestDiggableY
+  * [X] Subcase: Miner at -3999, does not dig below deepestDiggableY
+  * [X] Subcase: Miner at -4000, does not dig at all
+  * [X] Subcase: Miner at -4005, does not dig at all
+  * [X] Subcase: Miner at -10000, does not dig at all
+  * [X] Subcase: Miner at -1, digs down
+  * [X] Subcase: Miner at 0, digs down
+  * [X] Subcase: Miner at 1, digs down across y=0
+  * [X] Subcase: Miner at 2, digs down across y=0
+* [X] Case: deepestDiggableY = -4000, maximumRelativeDepth = 5
+  * [X] Subcase: Miner at -3994, digs down five blocks
+  * [X] Subcase: Miner at -3995, digs down five blocks
+  * [X] Subcase: Miner at -3996, digs down four blocks
+  * [X] Subcase: Miner at -3999, digs down one block
+  * [X] Subcase: Miner at -4000, does not dig down at all
+  * [X] Subcase: Miner at -4001, does not dig down at all
+  * [X] Subcase: Miner at 2, digs down five blocks
+  * [X] Subcase: Miner at 1, digs down five blocks
+  * [X] Subcase: Miner at 0, digs down five blocks
+  * [X] Subcase: Miner at -1, digs down five blocks
+    * [X] Subcase: Miner resumes mining if maximumRelativeDepth is upped to 20
+* [X] Case: deepestDiggableY = -4000, maximumRelativeDepth = 20
+  * [X] Subcase: Miner at -3970, digs down twenty blocks
+    * [X] Subcase: Miner stops mining if maximumRelativeDepth is upped to 10 after it's dug over 10 blocks
+    * [X] Subcase: Miner stops mining early if deepestDiggableY is changed to -3000 after it's dug a few blocks
+  * [X] Subcase: Miner at -3990, digs down ten blocks
+    * [X] Subcase: Miner continues mining if deepestDiggableY is changed to -5000